BibekGupta/RedForest-Vscode/redforest/README.md

 ## Installation

-Easy Install With One Click :D
+Easy Install With One Click